Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ![Screenshot from River City Girls](images/riverCity1.jpg)

 The game simplifies the world to and projection in ways that defy both perspective and orthographic projections, but it works.
 Everything reinforces the assumption of vertical position being related to distance.
-Combined with a number of reference objects, foreground objects and more.
 The system breaks when we have characters jump and when characters are different heights.
-The drop-shadow is present to provide a positional cue that relives this ambiguousness.
+The drop-shadow is present to provide a positional cue that relieves these ambiguities.

 Consider if the scene were drawn consistently, the background all in the same perspective like that of the dumpster, moving left to right as it gets further away from the camera.
 If the environment had consistent perspective signals, then the character movement *would* feel incorrect.
 Instead, the incongruent background *helps* the movement feel appropriate by obfuscating the relationship between horizontal position and depth to the point where we disregard it.